yeasin097/poridhi_network/TCPIP MODEL/README.md

 * SYN (Client → Server): The client sends a SYN packet with a sequence number to request a connection.
 * SYN-ACK (Server → Client): The server responds with a SYN-ACK packet, acknowledging the client’s request and including its own sequence number.
 * ACK (Client → Server): The client sends an ACK packet, confirming the server’s response, and the connection is established.

+### Internet Layer Protocols:
+* **IP (Internet Protocol):** Responsible for addressing and routing packets across networks.
+IP defines the structure of addresses and ensures that packets are sent to the correct destination.
+Example: When you send a request to access a website, the IP protocol ensures that data packets are directed to the correct server based on its IP address.

+* **NAT (Network Address Translation):** Translates private IP addresses on a local network to a public IP address, enabling multiple devices to share a single public IP address when accessing the internet.
+Example: In a home network, all devices use a private IP address (e.g., 192.168.1.x) and share the router’s public IP (e.g., 203.0.113.5) for internet access through NAT.

+* **ARP (Address Resolution Protocol):** Resolves the MAC (Media Access Control) address of a device on a local network, given its IP address.
+It is used for finding the physical address of a device on a LAN.
+Example: If a device needs to send data to another device on the same local network, it uses ARP to map the destination IP address to its MAC address.

+* **ICMP (Internet Control Message Protocol):** Used for error reporting and diagnostic functions, ICMP helps manage network operations by reporting issues such as unreachable hosts or time exceeded in routing.
+Example: The ping command uses ICMP to check the reachability of a host and measure round-trip time for messages sent to the destination.

+* **RIP (Routing Information Protocol):** A distance-vector routing protocol used to determine the best route for data packets by calculating the number of hops to the destination.
+RIP uses hop count as its metric, with a maximum of 15 hops allowed.
+Example: A router in a network can use RIP to communicate with other routers to find the best path for transmitting data.

+* **OSPF (Open Shortest Path First):** A link-state routing protocol that uses the shortest path algorithm to determine the most efficient route for data transmission within an Autonomous System (AS).
+OSPF operates within larger networks and is more scalable than RIP.
+Example: An enterprise network can use OSPF to efficiently route data between different departments or buildings within the organization.

+* **EIGRP (Enhanced Interior Gateway Routing Protocol):** A hybrid routing protocol that combines the features of both distance-vector and link-state protocols.
+It uses a metric based on bandwidth, delay, load, and reliability to select the best path.
+Example: A large-scale corporate network can use EIGRP to optimize routing decisions between routers in different geographic locations, ensuring efficient data transmission.

+## Network Access Layer Protocols:
+* **Ethernet:** The most widely used LAN (Local Area Network) technology that defines the standards for physical connections and data transmission over cables (e.g., twisted pair, fiber optics).
+Ethernet frames carry data between devices on a local network.
+Example: A computer using an Ethernet cable to connect to a router on a home or office network sends and receives data through the Ethernet protocol.
+* **PPP (Point-to-Point Protocol):** A data link layer protocol used to establish a direct connection between two nodes, often over serial links.
+PPP provides error detection, authentication, and compression, and is used for connections like dial-up, VPNs, and DSL.
+Example: A VPN connection between a user and a remote server can use PPP for secure data transmission.

+* **ARP (Address Resolution Protocol):** A protocol used to map a known IP address to a MAC (Media Access Control) address on a local network, allowing devices to communicate with each other over Ethernet.
+ARP operates at the Network Access Layer and enables proper packet delivery within a local network.
+Example: When a device on a local network sends data to another device, it uses ARP to resolve the destination IP address to the corresponding MAC address, ensuring the packet is correctly addressed.